HENZE “Gibt es auf Erden” from Henze Kammermusik

 He has collaborated with internationally prominent conductors including Helmuth Rilling, Donald Runnicles, Osmo Vänskä, Eji Oue, Lan Shui, Michael Tilson-Thomas, Wolfgang Sawallisch, Nicholas McGegan, Robert Spano, David Robertson, Markus Stenz, Carlo Rizzi, Franz Welser-Möst, Manfred Honneck, and Bernard Labadie.
 He performs regularly with major orchestras and festivals such as the Lincoln Center Mostly Mozart Festival; Atlanta (including an appearance at Carnegie Hall), St. Louis, Pittsburgh, Baltimore, National, Oregon, and Milwaukee Symphonies; the Minnesota Orchestra and St. Paul Chamber Orchestra; Orchestre Symphonique de Quebec; Coppenhagen Philharmonic; Bavarian Radio Symphony; the National Arts Center Orchestra of Ottawa; the Gewandhaus Orchestra Leipzig; and the Osaka Philharmonic.

 Particularly renowned for his agility and skill in Baroque music, Mr. Cooley is in demand as an interpreter of the works of Bach and Handel, most especially in the role of the Evangelist in Bach’s Passions and in the great oratorios of Handel.
-He appears regularly with such historically informed groups as Philharmonia Baroque Orchestra, Handel and Haydn Society, Music of the Baroque (where he was named Artist-in-Residence for the 2015-16 season), Bethlehem Bach Choir, Akadamie für Alte Musik, Boston Baroque, the Carmel and Oregon Bach Festivals, Les Violons du Roy, and the Munich Bach Choir.
+He appears regularly with such historically informed groups as Philharmonia Baroque Orchestra, Handel and Haydn Society, Music of the Baroque, Bethlehem Bach Choir, Akadamie für Alte Musik, Boston Baroque, the Carmel and Oregon Bach Festivals, Les Violons du Roy, and the Munich Bach Choir.

 Mr. Cooley’s activity on the operatic stage has largely centered on the roles of Mozart, Handel, and Britten.
 As a member of the Gärtnerplatz Theater in Munich for four years, he performed many of the great tenor roles in the operas of Mozart, including Tamino, Belmonte, Ferrando and the title role in Idomeneo.
-Other roles he has performed include Count Almaviva in Rossini’s Barbiere di Siviglia, Don Ottavio in Don Giovanni, Peter Quint in Turn of the Screw, the title role in Bernstein’s Candide, and Tristan in Frank Martin’s Le vin herbè, Bajazet in Handel’s Tamerlano, and Acis in Handel’s Acis and Galatea.
+Other roles he has performed include Count Almaviva in Rossini’s Barbiere di Siviglia, Don Ottavio in Don Giovanni, Peter Quint in Turn of the Screw, the title role in Bernstein’s Candide, Tristan in Frank Martin’s Le vin herbè, Bajazet in Handel’s Tamerlano, and Acis in Handel’s Acis and Galatea.